dmitchsplunk/upstream-collector-with-k8s-navigator/README.md

-# upstream-collector-with-k8s-navigator
+# Using the Upstream OpenTelemetry Collector with Splunk's Kubernetes Navigator

-This example shows how to use the upstream the OpenTelemetry Collector to monitor a Kubernetes cluster and export the data to Splunk Observability Cloud.
+This example shows how to use the upstream OpenTelemetry Collector to monitor a Kubernetes cluster and export the data to Splunk Observability Cloud.

+Note that this configuration is not supported by Splunk.
+For a Splunk-supported solution, please use the [Splunk Distribution of the OpenTelemetry Collector](https://docs.splunk.com/Observability/gdi/opentelemetry/opentelemetry.html).

 It uses the [OpenTelemetry Collector Helm Chart](https://opentelemetry.io/docs/kubernetes/helm/collector/) to deploy two types of collectors: